incwadi-warehouse/core/README.md

 ## How it was made

-An article can be found here <https://medium.com/@A.Baldeweg/i-was-trying-new-things-accf33792e86>
+An article can be found here <https://medium.com/@A.Baldeweg/i-was-trying-new-things-accf33792e86>.

-## Future

-The first objective is to make a minimum viable product (MVP).
-It delivers only the features actually needed to be usable.
-As soon as this is done version 1.0.0 will be released.
-After that I will start developing new features.
-The development will follow the principles of lean development.
-Building small features, try it and decide wether it makes sense to invest more time into it.

 ## Requirements

 - PHP 7.2
 - MySQL
 - PHP Composer
-- SSH access
+- SSH Access

 ## Getting Started